What is the bar exam, and why is it important?

 Bar exam reciprocity refers to the practice of allowing individuals to transfer their bar exam scores obtained in one jurisdiction to another without having to retake the exam.
 For example, applicants can transfer their UBE scores to other UBE jurisdictions.
 To see the UBE transfer rules for your jurisdiction, check out NCBE’s Comprehensive Guide to Bar Admission Requirements (page 18).
 Other jurisdictions allow applicants to transfer their MBE scores.
 To see if you can transfer your MBE score to another jurisdiction, check out this chart (page 30).

 How do I prepare for the bar exam?

-There is no one-size-fits-all approach to preparing for the bar exam, but most individuals purchase commercial bar prep products to help them in their studies.
+There is no one-size-fits-all approach to preparing for the bar exam, but most individuals purchase commercial bar exam practice.
 These products can cover all of the exam components, like the bar prep courses offered by Themis Bar Review.
 They can also focus on particular components of the exam, like UWorld’s MBE supplement.
 The key is to find a product that works best for you.

 For more helpful tips on how to prepare for the bar exam, check out the following blog articles:

 What happens after I take the bar exam?

 After the exam, you’ll have to wait for your scores.
 This waiting period can be a very anxious time for test-takers, so it’s essential to keep your composure and find things to preoccupy yourself with while waiting.
 For helpful tips on spending your time after the bar, check out our blog: What to Do While Waiting for Your Bar Exam Results.